Yellowx2/technest/README.md

 1. Basic test configuration created with Mockito.
 Both gets tested.
 2. Created tests for updateAccount, deleteAccount and createAccount.
 These tests have a lot of code without assertions due to returning void values, and for the sake of covering more code.
+3. Created test for transfer layer, with execution of the method with different parameters for covering more code.
+### Controller Layer

+### Model Layer
+I'm not going to test the Model layer.
+It is too monotonous and very time-consuming.
 ## Notes
 - Directly committing to master branch in order to avoid losing time.